Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: The Proposed IGL Framework

-Here, $\mathbf{z}'=[z'_1,\dots,z'_K]^{\rm T}$ represents the proper color choices for STAs $1,\dots,K$ that satisfy the edge constraints on the graph, and $Z'$ denotes the minimum number of colors required to color the graph (i.e., the graph's chromatic number), where $z'_k\in\{1,\dots,Z'\}$ $\forall k$.
+where $\mathbf{z}=[z_1,\dots,z_K]^{\rm T}$ is decided as the proper color choices for STAs $1,\dots,K$ that satisfy the edge constraints on the graph, and $Z$ now represents the minimum number of colors required to color the graph (i.e., the graph's chromatic number), where $z_k\in\{1,\dots,Z\}$ $\forall k$.
 The coloring scheme is mapped to the slot assignments as follows.

-\begin{prop} There exists an adjacency matrix $\mathbf{E}^*$ of the graph whose coloring scheme, $\mathbf{z}^*, Z^* = \chi(\mathbf{E}^*)$, solves the contention and interference management problem in \eqref{eq:prob:cni_management_problem}.
-In other words, $\mathbf{z}^*$ and $Z^*$ represent the optimal slot assignments in \eqref{eq:prob:cni_management_problem}, minimizing the number of slots while satisfying the STAs' reliability constraints. \end{prop} \begin{proof} The proof is in the appendix. \end{proof}
+\begin{prop} There exists an adjacency matrix $\mathbf{E}^*$ of the graph whose coloring scheme, $\{\mathbf{z}^*, Z^*\} = \chi(\mathbf{E}^*)$, solves the contention and interference management problem in \eqref{eq:prob:cni_management_problem}.
+In other words, $\mathbf{z}^*$ and $Z^*$ represent the optimal slot assignments in \eqref{eq:prob:cni_management_problem}, minimizing the number of slots while satisfying the STAs' reliability constraints. \end{prop} \begin{proof} See Appendix A \end{proof}

-Therefore, by optimizing the graph's binary edge values and then coloring the graph, we can equivalently optimize the slot assignments in the problem \eqref{eq:prob:cni_management_problem}.
-Based on this fact, we construct the following graph modeling optimization task as
+Consequently, by optimizing the graph's binary edge values and then coloring the graph, we can equivalently optimize the slot assignments in the problem \eqref{eq:prob:cni_management_problem}.
+Based on this fact, we construct the following graph optimization task as

-where the graph coloring in \eqref{eq:defi:graph_coloring} is embedded to decide the STAs' slots and the edge values of the graph are optimized instead.
-Since there exists an optimal graph whose coloring scheme is the optimal slot assignment, as shown in Proposition \ref{prop:existence_of_optimal_binary_graph}, we can find the optimal slot assignments in \eqref{eq:prob:cni_management_problem} by solving the problem \eqref{eq:prob:cni_management_problem:gc} instead.
-As a result, this formulation in \eqref{eq:prob:cni_management_problem:gc} transforms the slot assignment problem into a graph modeling task that finds the optimal binary graph representing the impact of the contention and interference on STAs' transmissions.
+where the graph coloring in \eqref{eq:defi:graph_coloring} is embedded to decide the STAs' slots, and the edge values of the graph are optimized instead.
+Since there exists an optimal graph as

+whose coloring scheme is the optimal slot assignment, as shown in Proposition \ref{prop:existence_of_optimal_binary_graph}, we can find the optimal slot assignments in \eqref{eq:prob:cni_management_problem} by solving the problem \eqref{eq:prob:cni_management_problem:gc} instead.
+As a result, this formulation in \eqref{eq:prob:cni_management_problem:gc} transforms the slot assignment problem into an interference graph-constructing task that finds the optimal binary graph representing the impact of the contention and interference on STAs' transmissions.